 There’s nothing more frustrating than searching for entry-level positions that require two or more years of experience.
 It happens in all job fields!
 Here’s my best advice to gain instructional design experience that you can add to your resume and portfolio.

 If you can complete projects related to instructional design in your current job, I highly encourage you to try.
 Even though the work is outside your current position, it is something you can and should add to your resume.
 And, you get paid to do it!

 Many instructional designers got their start because their company needed someone to put together a training and the task fell on their desk.
 Your first instructional design projects could be simple tutorials you create for a small team or a PowerPoint training you design for your department.

 When a company introduces new software or best practices, this is an excellent opportunity to volunteer to build a learning experience and lead it!

 Design your own course

 This can be fun and functional.
 Brainstorm ideas for courses you could create based on your expertise.
 Now take that idea and turn it into a simple training!
-Expensive eLearning authoring tools or video editing software aren’t required.
+You don’t need expensive eLearning authoring tools or video editing software.
 You can create a simple video tutorial for free using Google slides and Screencastify.